 Are swaddling clothes a sign?
 How do you relate them to Ezekiel 16:4?
 How is this a sign?

-Ezekiel 16:4 is talking about the nation of Israel.
-In verses 1-2, we find that God is talking to Ezekiel.
-Ezekiel is told to speak to the people of Jerusalem.
+Ezekiel 16:4 describes the nation of Israel.
+In verses 1-2, God begins by speaking to Ezekiel, the prophet and gives him a message to communicate to the people of Jerusalem.

 God claims Jerusalem as His city and after the old heavens and old earth are destroyed, a new Jerusalem comes down from heaven.
 This is where God and the Lamb, Jesus Christ, will dwell (Rev. 21:3-5).
 Jerusalem has a special place in God’s heart.

-Ezekiel 16:4 is not about a sign.
-The reference to swaddling clothes is not the main point.
-It is only a passing comment to make a greater point about God’s loving attitude toward Israel and Israel’s indifference to God.
-Scripture again and again tells us that God is the One seeking a loving relationship with us and it is always men and women who do not care.
-God pursues and men and women run from Him.
+The swaddling clothes in Ezekiel 16:4 are not a sign and has no connection to the birth of Christ (Luke 2:7, 12).
+The reference to swaddling clothes is not the main point of the passage.
+It is only a passing comment to eventually make a greater point about God’s love for Israel and Israel’s indifference to Him.
+Scripture repeatedly tells us that God is the One seeking a loving relationship with us and men and women are usually indifferent.
+God pursues and we run from Him.
 God seeks us!
 Are you seeking Him each day?
 Are you seeking to know His thoughts, ways, and heart?
 Seek Him in the morning, afternoon or evening.
 Seek Him in scripture and through prayer.
 He wants us to be seeking Him!

 Was Jesus born on December 25?